Galmudug

 Galmudug (جلمدج; Galmudugh), officially Galmudug State of Somalia (Maamul-Goboleedka Galmudug ee Soomaaliya), is a Federal Member State in central Somalia, with its capital at Dhusamareb.
-It is bordered to the north by the Puntland state of Somalia, to the west by the Somali Region in Ethiopia, to the east by Indian Ocean and to the south by the Hirshabelle state of Somalia.
+It is bordered to the north by the Puntland state of Somalia, to the west by the Somali Region in Ethiopia, to the east by the Indian Ocean and to the south by the Hirshabelle state of Somalia.

-Consisting of the Galgaduud region and Part of Mudug region, Galmudug's name is derived from a conflation of the names of the two regions.
+Consisting of the Galgaduud region and Mudug region, Galmudug's name is derived from a conflation of the names of the two regions.
 Galmudug is a federal state within the larger Federal Republic of Somalia, as defined by the provisional constitution of Somalia.

 Location

 Galmudug is the most centrally located area in Somalia.
 It is situated about 750 km from Mogadishu, Bosaso and Harar in Ethiopia.
 The region is bordered to the east by the Indian Ocean, to the west by Ethiopia, to the north by Puntland, and to the south by the Hirshabelle.